JamesParrott/sDNA_GH/README.md

 ### System Requirements.
 #### Software
 1. Windows 10 or 8.1 (not tested in Windows 11)
 2. Python 2.7.
-Please note Iron Python 2.7 does not run sDNA correctly.
+Please note Iron Python 2.7 does not run sDNA correctly (as incorrect shapefiles are produced).
 3. sDNA.
 4. Rhino and Grasshopper (tested in Rhino 7)
 #### Hardware